Hobart Historic Cruises: Ferry routes

 The longer ferry route travels north and south of the Tasman Bridge.
 The other two go north and south, respectively.

 Bus tours

 Bus tours visit Port Arthur, Bruny Island, Richmond, Mt Wellington and Devil Zoo.

 History

-Captain Fell's Historic Ferries had a long history of operating ferries on the Derwent River.
-The owner of the Spirit of Hobart was Peter O'May, a descendant of the original O'May Family that have been operating ferries on the Derwent River since 1863.
+Captain Fell's Historic Ferries had a long history of operating ferries on the River Derwent.
+The owner of the Spirit of Hobart was Peter O'May, a descendant of the original O'May Family that have been operating ferries on the River Derwent since 1863.